jomahe/jane-street-puzzles/oct-2024/README.md

 ## Approach:

-First, I am going to generate all possible paths from A1 to F6 and brute-force my way to find the solution that generates a score of 2024 by formulating a integer program that will find integers satisfying the rules.
+First, I am going to generate all possible paths from a1 to f6 and a6 to f1, then brute-force my way to find the solution that generates a score of 2024 by formulating an integer program that will find integers satisfying the rules.
 It's likely that many solutions will not work, so I will likely have to create a new IP for each potential path.
 Because of the first sub-rule, this will be a convex optimization problem (multiplying the score by the different integer value).
-I can probably do this with scipy.
+I can probably do this with scipy in Python, which should make formulating the IP for each path fairly quick.

+**Notes:**

+- It seems, intuitively, that the longest paths will yield the results with the lowest total sum.
+I should therefore attempt to optimize the integer combinations for those longest paths first.